Cheez-Noodlez/extensions/README.md

-🧩 Scratch Game Sidebar Chrome ExtensionA minimalist Chrome extension that provides a dedicated side panel for running Scratch projects.
-Easily load any project by its ID or full embed URL for distraction-free gameplay and quick access.🚀 Installation (Developer Channel Deployment)This guide details the process of deploying the extension directly from the source files using Chrome's Developer Mode.PrerequisitesYou must have the following three files saved together in a single, dedicated folder (the "root directory"):manifest.jsonbackground.jssidebar.htmlSteps1.
-Access Extension ManagementNavigate to the Chrome extension settings page:In the Chrome address bar, enter the following URL:chrome://extensions/Press Enter.2.
-Activate Developer ModeThis step enables the browser to load extensions directly from local files:On the Extension Management page, locate the "Developer mode" toggle (typically in the top-right corner).Click the toggle to activate ON.3.
-Load the Unpacked DirectoryLoad the extension files into the browser:Click the "Load unpacked" button that appears in the top-left corner.Navigate to and select the root directory containing the extension files.Click "Select Folder."✨ Confirmation: A new extension card titled "Scratch Game Sidebar" will now be visible, confirming successful installation.🛠️ Usage GuideTo launch and configure the sidebar:Click the blue and white puzzle piece icon (🧩) next to your browser's address bar.Select "Scratch Game Sidebar" from the menu to open the side panel.Load a project by entering either the numeric Project ID or the full embed URL into the input field.Click the Load button to refresh the game player.🛑 Troubleshooting: Developer Mode DisabledIf the "Developer mode" toggle is locked, grayed out, or immediately reverts to OFF:This indicates a security or enterprise policy is enforced by a network administrator.Action Plan: Use a personal device, or contact your administrator to request an exception or installation via an approved method.
+# 🚀 How to Load Unpacked Chrome Extensions (Developer Mode)

+This guide provides the necessary steps to install any Chrome extension directly from its source code (unpacked directory).
+This is the standard method used by developers and for testing custom extensions before publishing to the Chrome Web Store.

+# 🚀 Installation (Developer Channel Deployment)

+Prerequisites

+You must have the extension's source files saved together in a single, dedicated folder (the "root directory").
+This directory must contain the manifest.json file.

+Steps

+1. Access Extension Management

+Navigate to the Chrome extension settings page:

+In the Chrome address bar, enter the following URL: chrome://extensions/

+Press Enter.

+2. Activate Developer Mode

+This step enables the browser to load extensions directly from local files:

+On the Extension Management page, locate the "Developer mode" toggle (typically in the top-right corner).

+Click the toggle to activate ON.

+3. Load the Unpacked Directory

+Load the extension files into the browser:

+Click the "Load unpacked" button that appears in the top-left corner.

+Navigate to and select the root directory containing the extension files.

+Click "Select Folder."

+# ✨ Confirmation: A new card for your extension will now appear on the management page, confirming successful installation.

+# 🛑 Troubleshooting: Developer Mode Disabled

+If the "Developer mode" toggle is locked, grayed out, or immediately reverts to OFF:

+This indicates a security or enterprise policy is enforced by a network administrator (e.g., school or corporate device).

+Action Plan: You will need to use a personal device or contact your system administrator to request permission to load unpacked extensions.